eugenielai/eugenielai.github.io/posts/dssg.md

 Last summer, I teamed up with [Laura](https://github.com/lauragreenstreet) and developed this visualization tool as a part of the [UBC Data Science for Social Good (DSSG) program](https://dsi.ubc.ca/data-science-social-good), directed by [Dr. Raymond Ng](https://www.cs.ubc.ca/~rng/).
 A collaboration between the [UBC Data Science Institute](https://dsi.ubc.ca/) and the [City of Surry](https://www.surrey.ca/), our project openned my eyes on the influential role of data in city planning and sustainability.

+*Update on 2020-05-30:* The city's [Energy and Sustainability Office](https://www.surrey.ca/community/3146.aspx) contacted us to extend our database and visualizer to incorporate some new datasets they just acquired.
+We're thrilled to see the city has been using our visualizer and are interested in maintaining it one year on!

 ## Background & Motivation

 Surrey is the second-largest city in the Metro Vancouver area with around 550,000 residents.
 By 2050, Surrey is projected to be the biggest city in the Metro Van area with over 800,000 residents.
 Hence the decisions made by the city of Surrey today will have a big impact as the city grows in the next 30 years.